-Made in Japan: Akio Morita and Sony by Akio Morita Book Summary & Commentary
+Made in Japan: Akio Morita and Sony Summary: 7 Best Lessons from Akio Morita

 Sony creates electronics that make people excited, and they’ve been doing this very successfully for over 50 years.
 You probably have some Sony products around your home.
 In fact, right now I’m wearing some great headphones made by Sony.
 (Although they appear to not be “Made in Japan”, but Thailand.)